When a wealth management company wanted to focus their investment

 How analytics helped

-It was the team’s ability to extract and analyze the data in a different way, and at a granular level, that enabled the transition from a ‘high-level view’ to one that provided a definitive strategy for execution.
-The member firm client is actively using the model as part of its recruitment strategy for financial planners, and in identifying and sourcing the customers that represent these high-value segments.
+It was the team’s ability to extract and analyze the data in a different way, and at a granular level, that enabled the client to make this transition from a ‘high-level view’ to one that provided a definitive strategy for execution.
+The client is actively using the model as part of its recruitment strategy for financial planners, and in identifying and sourcing the customers that represent these high-value segments.

-As a result, the member firm client is able to differentiate with a distinct value proposition for improved conversion and ultimate growth.
+As a result, the client is able to differentiate with a distinct value proposition for improved conversion and ultimate growth.